-There is a relatively narrow growing zone for the autumn crocus, compared to some other flowering bulbs.
-Neither frigid winters nor warm winters provide the right conditions for dormancy for the bulbs.
-Whether your summers are hot or cool is less important, as the plants are dormant during this time.
-Excessive humidity can encourage botrytis, so plant in full sun with good drainage to thwart this disease.
+There is a relatively narrow growing zone for the autumn crocus compared to other flowering bulbs.
+Neither frigid winters nor warm winters provide the right conditions for dormancy for the corms.
+Excessive humidity is not good since it can encourage botrytis, a fungal disease, but sunlight and good drainage can thwart this.

-Autumn crocus grows fine without additional fertilizer.
-You can add some bone meal at planting time if your soil is poor.
+The autumn crocus grows fine without additional fertilizer.
+If your soil is poor, you can add some bone meal to the soil mix at planting time.

 Propagating Autumn Crocus